 Practice Support & Logs

 Please download the appropriate log each month, to guide and support your practice.
 Parents, please assist your child to ensure that the log tasks are completed in a quality manner and checked off.
 Completed logs get a reward at month end!
-(But yeah, I can tell when actual good practice backs up ‘dem checkmarks on the log so do the right thing!)
+Part of our work as musicians is developing the discipline to grind through repetition until something gets better–that’s one reason music is really awesome for children.
+Don’t expect your kids to HAVE the discipline to practice; that’s something we learn together, and put the reward/consequence system in place to make happen.

 Practice habits – what you put in you get out, and for younger children: well, parents must supervise practice.
 Yelling at your kid to practice is not helpful.
 Please follow my guidelines for creating the practice container to set this up as an automatic activity.
 Beginners and children under 10 must be supervised following the practice log, only for about 2 months.
 If you can’t make this time, ask your student to practice beside you while you’re doing your paperwork or housework and talk about each activity.
 Please attend lessons and participate actively for the first two months to understand the nature of our work and study.